 Family historians and those doing genealogical research will want to consult Family history: maps and place-names.

 Map Collecting.
 There are over 45 Map societies around the world, half of them in the USA, as listed by Bill Barrow, Peter van der Krogt, and now James Speed Hensinger.
 The UK-based International Map Collectors' Society is the leader among the map interest societies.
 It runs meetings in Britain and symposia around the world.
 IMCoS and the Washington Map Society produce their own journals; several other societies issue a newsletter.
-For information about map dealers, auctions, and international antiquarian map fairs - held annually in Breda, Denver, London, Miami and Paris - see Marketplace.
+For information about map dealers, auctions, and international antiquarian map fairs - held annually in Denver, London, Miami, Milan and Paris - see Marketplace.
 The uncomfortable topic of Cartographic Fakes, Forgeries and Facsimiles likely to deceive is treated in a separate section.

 For the Written word see Web articles and commentaries on specific topics in the History of Cartography with its listing of over 1000 links.
 This is the only comprehensive bibliography on the web for free online material in the subject.
 The links are arranged by geographical area, with other pages listing People, Themes, etc. Athough the number of web-based texts is growing fast, most in-depth studies remain available only in print.
 Under Reading Suggestions you will find Matthew Edney's annotated bibliography and Evelyn Edson's bibliographic guide, as well as some basic listings: 'books to get you into the subject', bibliographies, and biographical dictionaries.
 Check out online book reviews.
 The defining text, a multi-volume work entitled The History of Cartography, is emerging from the University of Chicago Press.
-This has so far covered the period up to the 17th century and the indigenous cartography of the various regions of the world.
+This has so far covered the period up to the 17th century and then the 20th, along with the indigenous cartography of the various regions of the world.

 Journals.
 The premier journal is Imago Mundi: the International Journal for the History of Cartography.
 Other academic journals in the subject include Mapline, Caert-Thresoor (Dutch) and Cartographica Helvetica (German).
 Newsletters are an important source of information and a number are now online.